bhavdipzala/Brew_Haven_the_cafe-Sales_Analysis_Dashboard/README.md

 ### Insights and Impact

 This Excel dashboard enables stakeholders to effectively visualise and analyse sales data, uncover critical sales trends, identify key performance indicators, and make informed decisions.
-The detailed, actionable insights derived from this analysis have the potential to drive a 30% increase in sales revenue through optimized product offerings, staffing, and marketing strategies, ultimately enhancing the overall business performance.
+The detailed, actionable insights derived from this analysis have the potential to drive a 30% increase in sales revenue through optimized product offerings, staffing, and marketing strategies, ultimately enhancing the overall business performance of The Café.